 If you’re trying to sell me something, or ask for money, don’t even bother.
 If I do pick up the call and the first word I hear is a robotic “Congratulations” I will hang up immediately.

 I get eleventy billion truckloads of email every day, so I check email in batches rather than react all Pavlovian-like to a “You’ve got mail!” ping.

 I cherry-pick the emails that I’m expecting and leave the rest until I have time to sort through them.
-That can sometimes take a couple of days, or even longer if I’m particularly busy.
+That can sometimes take a day or two, or even longer if I’m particularly busy.

 Please use meaningful subject lines.
 Say clearly, right up front, what you want.
 “Call to action”, yeah?
 When I’m dealing with a batch of email my finger is on the “delete” key.
 Your goal is to dissuade me from pressing it after I’ve read your first paragraph.